jss367/jss367.github.io/_posts/2023-05-08-discovering-latent-knowledge-without-supervision.md

-We can also take a look at the configuation of the model.
+We can also take a look at the configuration of the model.

 ```python